oliv2079/ProjectB_Website/index.md

 # Network analysis

+First, let's take a look at whether some of the attributes correlates with the popularity of an anime.
+Specifically we will look at airing date, MAL review score, sources, type, and the studio that produced it.

 All 14.478 anime are analyzed in this section.

-First, let's take a look at whether some of the attributes correlates with the popularity of an anime.
-Specifically we will look at airing date, MAL review score, sources, type, genre and the studio that produced it.

 Let's first take a look at the continuous variables.
 We will start by looking at popularity's correlation with the airing date of anime and the MAL review scores.